Garbage cart collection

 Yes, as long as you move to another single-family property in Winnipeg.
 Please call 311 at least two weeks prior to the move.
 If we don't hear from you, the next resident may report the cart as missing.

-For an additional fee, we will pick up items that don’t fit in your garbage cart – extra garbage bags, large items and appliances.
-Phone 311 and request a special pickup two full business days before your collection day.
+For an additional fee, we will pick up items that don't fit in your garbage cart – extra garbage bags, large items and appliances.
+Contact 311 and request a special pickup two full business days before your collection day.

 Extra garbage bags